phoet/maze/README.md

 # Follower-Maze Coding Challenge

-This is my implementation of the SoundCloud Coding Challenge (CHALLENGE.md).
+This is my (failed) implementation of the SoundCloud Coding Challenge (CHALLENGE.md).

 If you want to follow my naive approach to it, you can step through the branches that I created for implementing each part of the event notification system: